sshaar/clef2020-factchecking-task1/README.md

 ````
 FCPD corpus for the CLEF-2020 LAB on "Automatic Identification and Verification of Claims"
-Version 4.0: Jun 3rd, 2020 (Data, Baseline, Input-Test data Release)
+Version 5.0: Jun 8th, 2020 (Data, Baseline, Test data Release)
 ````

 This file contains the basic information regarding the CLEF2020-CheckThat!
 Task 1 on check-worthiness on tweets provided for the CLEF2020-CheckThat!
 Lab on "Automatic Identification and Verification of Claims".
-The current version (4.0, Jun 3rd, 2020) corresponds to the release of the first batch of the training data set.
+The current version (5.0, Jun 8th, 2020) corresponds to the release of the first batch of the training data set.
 The test set is released with the current version.

 __Table of contents:__